LyaATL/Echo-sledgehammer/README.md

 In addition to the global ban list for users, Echo Sledgehammer also maintains a **global file blacklist**.
 This list contains file hashes and signatures of texture files (or similar modifications) that are known to cause crashes, instability, or other disruptive behavior when loaded in-game.

 Examples include:
 - Texture or model files that are intentionally crafted to crash the client or overload resources
 - Files that cause rendering glitches or instability across multiple systems
 - Files distributed under the guise of normal mods but known to break core game functions
+- Mods or files that depict or promote **underage NSFW content**
 - Rare cases where a file may trigger a **0-day vulnerability** in the client — while extremely unlikely, the blacklist system provides a safeguard if such an issue is ever discovered

 Each file entry includes:
 - A cryptographic hash (for reliable identification)